 Here’s an example:

-• The cash available to trade in your cash brokerage account is $0 on Monday morning.
-You buy $AAPL on Monday morning for $1,000.
-The Settlement date for the $AAPL purchase transaction is Wednesday, since settlement is always T+2.
-Your last deposit of $1,000 payment before Wednesday through an electronic funds transfer to cover the purchase was reversed, due to insufficient funds.
+The cash available to trade in your cash brokerage account is $0 on Monday morning.
+You buy ABC on Monday morning for $1,000.
+The Settlement date for the ABC purchase transaction is Tuesday since the settlement is always T+1.
+Your last deposit of $1,000 payment before Tuesday through an electronic funds transfer to cover the purchase was reversed, due to insufficient funds.

-• On Monday afternoon, you sell your $AAPL for $1,500 and decide it is no longer necessary to send the $1,000 payment or try your payment again.
+On Monday afternoon, you sell your ABC for $1,500 and decide it is no longer necessary to send the $1,000 payment or try your payment again.

-A freeriding violation has occurred because the $1,000 purchase of $AAPL was paid for, in part, with proceeds from your subsequent sale of ABC stock.
+A freeriding violation has occurred because the $1,000 purchase of ABC was paid for, in part, with proceeds from your subsequent sale of ABC stock.

 What are the penalties around Freeride Violations?